Emma is an award-winning travel writer for Rough Guides, National Geographic Traveller, Travel Africa magazine and The Independent.

 Philip is an acclaimed travel writer and author of many guidebooks, including the Bradt guides to Uganda, Tanzania, Kenya and South Africa.

-18 people found this review helpful.
+19 people found this review helpful.

 Kenya is the original land of the safari.
 It is here that the likes of Karen Blixen and Ernest Hemingway pioneered the original early 20th century hunting safaris that eventually morphed into the more populist and eco-friendly photographic safari as we know it today.
-And it was also Kenya that first established itself as something approaching a mass safari destination, back in the 1960-70s – a circumstance that has led to it being labelled as being more commercialised and touristy than many other top African safari destinations (a rather lazy and unfair tag, in my view, as the country boasts more than its fair share of off-the-beaten track gems, ranging from the bird-rich Kakamega Forest and remote inland sea that is Lake Turkana, to the underrated Meru National Park and private reserves of the Laikipia Plateau)
+And it was also Kenya that first established itself as something approaching a mass safari destination, back in the 1960-70s – a circumstance that has led to it being labelled as being more commercialised and touristy than many other top African safari destinations (a rather lazy and unfair tag, in my view, as the country boasts more than its fair share of off-the-beaten track gems, ranging from the bird-rich Kakamega Forest and remote inland sea that is Lake Turkana, to the underrated Meru National Park and private reserves of the Laikipia Plateau).

 Of course, Kenya’s popularity is largely attributable to its immense scenic variety and beauty.
 Hemmed in by sensational Indian Ocean beaches, overlooked by the snow-capped volcanic peaks of Mount Kenya and Kilimanjaro, and bisected by the schism that is the Great Rift Valley, this is a land whose geographic diversity embraces sparkling lakes and palm-lined rivers, dense montane forests and parched deserts… but, above all, several of the world’s most celebrated savanna reserves.
-Indeed, Kenya’s biodiversity is such that its national bird checklist of 1,136 species is the second highest for any African country, despite it falling outside the continental top 20 when it comes to surface area.
+Indeed, Kenya’s biodiversity is such that its national bird checklist of more than 1,150 species is the third highest for any African country, despite it falling outside the continental top 20 when it comes to surface area.

 Closely following the game reserves in the popularity stakes is Kenya’s superb coastline.
 My favourite destination here is Lamu, a richly atmospheric and remarkably laidback Swahili island town that’s barely changed shape in centuries.
-The old town of Mombasa, set in the heart of the country’s beach tourist industry, is notable for the Portuguese Fort Jesus, while Watamu is a haven for snorkellers and divers, with the added attraction of having the jungle-bound ruined mediaeval city of Gedi on its doorstep.
+The old town of Mombasa, set in the heart of the country’s beach tourist industry, is notable for the Portuguese-built Fort Jesus, while Watamu is a haven for snorkellers and divers, with the added attraction of having the jungle-bound ruined mediaeval city of Gedi on its doorstep.
 Indeed, Kenya has so much to offer as a travel destination that the biggest difficulty facing prospective visitors is often where to start.

 Christopher is a British travel writer and has contributed to various Fodor's guidebooks and a range of travel magazines.

-8 people found this review helpful.
+10 people found this review helpful.

 East African safari stalwart